 Slow images.
 Phone photos straight from a Samsung Galaxy are 6 MB each.
 Drop ten of those on a webpage and you've built a slideshow that takes 18 seconds to load.
 Every site we build resizes these properly so the page weighs under 500 KB total.

 No Google Business Profile linked.
 A website without a GBP linked is half a presence.
-The GBP is what shows up in the map pack — the three local results Google shoves above everything else for "near me" searches.
+The GBP is what shows up in the map pack — the three local results Google shoves above everything else for "near me" searches, and a fully filled-out profile earns up to seven times the clicks of an empty one.
 Your website should point at the GBP, and the GBP should point at the website.
 They reinforce each other.

 Broken booking flows.
 If the "Book Now" button on your site sends people to a Square page that loads halfway and then asks for a login, you have effectively no booking system.
 Test your own funnel on your phone, on cellular data, not at home on Wi-Fi.
 Whatever you're losing in conversions, the answer is usually somewhere in this test.